elisa-amaral/Dynamic-Landing-Pages-with-ReactJS-and-Strapi/README.md

 # Dynamic Landing Pages with React.js and Strapi

-This project allows users to build dynamic landing pages with React.js (front-end) + Strapi CMS (back-end).
+This project allows users to build dynamic landing pages with React.js (front-end) + Strapi Headless CMS (back-end).
 See the demonstration video and the complete tech stack below.

 ## Project Demonstration Video